mdn/content/files/en-us/learn/css/css_layout/responsive_design/index.md

 {{learnsidebar}}{{PreviousMenuNext("Learn/CSS/CSS_layout/Multiple-column_Layout", "Learn/CSS/CSS_layout/Media_queries", "Learn/CSS/CSS_layout")}}

-_Responsive web design_ (RWD) is an approach to web design to make web pages that render well on all screen sizes and resolutions while ensuring good usability; it is the way to design for a multi-device web.
-In this article, we'll help you understand the main techniques you need to know to master it.
+_Responsive web design_ (RWD) is a web design approach to make web pages that render well on all screen sizes and resolutions while ensuring good usability.
+It is the way to design for a multi-device web.
+In this article, we'll help you understand some techniques that can be used to master it.

 <table>
   <tbody>